madacol/sinkSwitcher/README.md

 ### Dependencies:
 `sudo apt-get install pulseaudio xprop`
-#### Recommended:
-`sudo apt-get install compizconfig-settings-manager`.
-To configure this script with a keyboard shortcut on Ubuntu.

 ### Usage:
 Focus the application you want to change its sink and run `sinkSwitcher.sh` with a shortcut